Record at UAA: 133-26 (.836), 5 seasons

 A 4-year starter and 3-year captain for the Crusaders from 2002-06, McCarthy was NNU's Orrin Hills Male Athlete of the Year for 2005-06.
 He ranks third in program history with 256 treys over his career, setting the then-GNAC single-season record with 102 three pointers in 2005-06.
 Overall he posted 1,161 career points for the Crusaders.

 McCarthy graduated from NNU in 2006 with a B.S. in social science education.
-He and his wife Jenny have two young children, Donovan and Aurora.
+He is the father of two young children, Donovan and Aurora.